-It's a chance to fly across an ocean; to walk the streets of a new land, hand in hand with your friends; to sit in a classroom or a famous theater without worry; to crowd into a jammed underground train on the way to Buckingham Palace.
+Take the leap and fly across an ocean.
+Take the leap to walk the streets of a new land, hand in hand with your friends.
+Take the leap onto a jammed underground train on the way to Buckingham Palace.

 St. Bonaventure’s Oxford Program is not just a student trip to England.
 It is the experience of actually living in England.
 Experiencing the life of a student at Oxford, the most famous university on earth.
 Experiencing moments that will stay with you for the rest of your life.
 It is the ultimate Bonaventure experience.

-And ask the grads you know how the word “Oxford” looks on their resumes.
+And ask the grads you know about the impact the word “Oxford” has on their resumes.

-In 2021, the Oxford Bonnies will live at Trinity College from the beginning of July through the middle of August.
-Trinity is right in the center of the city, close to libraries, laboratories, lecture halls, shops, dozens of great restaurants and pubs — all the fun and excitement the ancient yet dynamic city has to offer.
+In 2023, the Bonnies in Britain will live at Trinity College from June 30 through August 11.
+Trinity is right in the center of the city, close to libraries, laboratories, lecture halls, shops, dozens of great restaurants and pubs – all the fun and excitement the ancient yet dynamic city has to offer.